franciscocobo/CustomerCallSentimentAnalysis/README.md

 # Customer Call Sentiment Analysis

 This project aims to be a tool for sentiment analysis of customer calls.

+The code provided in the repo is divided in two files (extracting-text.py and sentiment-analysis.py) where the AWS services Transcribe and Comprenhend are used for audio files processing, translating them to json text files and using NLP.

-This is donde by following a couple of steps:
+There is also a file for a AWS Lambda provided (lambda_function.py), where the code in the other two files is used for implemetation of a simple audio processing process, donde by following a couple of steps:

 1) Sample audios are provided.
 2) These samples audios are transcribed to .json files, using AWS Transcribe.